One of the gems in the Gramophone archive

 For the last 90 years Gramophone has built up an unrivalled collection of interviews with the leading classical artists and composers of the 20th and 21st centuries.
-From October 30 you will be able to read every page of every issue of Gramophone since 1923 on your iPad, iPhone or desktop computer as part of your digital magazine subscription.
-Follow this link for more information about the digital magazine, soon to include the new, unrivalled, Gramophone Archive.
+You can now read every page of every issue of Gramophone since 1923 on your iPad, iPhone or desktop computer as part of your digital magazine subscription.
+Follow this link for more information about the digital magazine.

-Reprinted below is just one of the thousands of interviews that you will be able to enjoy in the Gramophone Archive – Stravinsky speaks about his life as a composer (Gramophone, August 1934):
+Reprinted below is just one of the thousands of interviews that you can enjoy in the Gramophone Archive – Stravinsky speaks about his life as a composer (Gramophone, August 1934):

 You ask me under what influences I began to compose 25 years ago?
 The great living masters of Russia, Germany and France – Rimsky-Korsakov, Strauss and Debussy – were my earliest inspiration – that and the influence of my father, who was a great bass singer.
 A superb artist, his fame might have equalled Chaliapin's had he cared to travel outside Russia, but nothing would persuade him to leave his own country.
 Thus I was brought up in an atmosphere of musical achievement, and inherited a natural capacity for transmitting my feelings into music and a keen interest in the study of technique.